Typically you'll tackle tree trimming for three reasons: safety, tree health and tree aesthetics. Pruning can accomplish many goals, including:

 - Limiting branches growing into utility lines (never prune limbs near utility lines – call your local utility company)

 - Enhancing a tree's appearance

 A tree isn't like a shrub that might require routine thinning.
-Because pruning permanently changes a tree's structure and appearance, you want to prune intentionally.
-The most beautiful mature trees undergo intentional pruning when they're young.
-Although the general principles of pruning are the same regardless of the size of the tree, here are some other tips for pruning young trees
+Because trimming permanently changes a tree's structure and appearance, you want to trim intentionally.
+The most beautiful mature trees undergo intentional trimming when they're young.
+Although the general principles of trimming are the same regardless of the size of the tree, here are some other tips for trimming young trees.

 - For branches less than 2 inches in diameter, make the cut.